Human Centered Science Design

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

-Data science and analytics add a secondary yet essential dimension to human-centered design.
-The convergence helps designers create more usable and effective data analytics tools, helps improve visual communication to technical and nontechnical audiences and requires data analytics professionals and their organizations to consider how findings will impact targeted communities.
-Our program was ranked No. 9 by Fortune.com for "Best Online Master's in Data Science Programs in 2023".
-This underscores Mizzou's mission to meet the high demand for training today's top data science professionals.
+The convergence helps designers create more usable and effective data analytics tools.
+It helps improve visual communication to technical and nontechnical audiences.
+The discipline requires data analysts and organizations to consider how findings will impact targeted communities.

-• Introduces you to big data analytics tools and techniques used for compiling, extracting, analyzing and visualizing information
+• Introduces you to big data analytics tools and techniques.

-• Approaches data as a problem-solving tool for a number of scenarios, from decision-making in business to assessing populations and trends to research
+• Approaches data as a problem-solving tool for a number of scenarios.

-• Goes over ethical considerations in data science, including securing and protecting data sets containing sensitive information
+• Covers ethical considerations in data science, including securing and protecting sensitve data sets.

-• Covers the components of the information lifecycle and the strengths and limitations of various technical and social analytics techniques
+• Illuminates the strengths and limitations of various technical and social analytics techniques.

-• Explores the economic, ethical, policy and political effects of technical data analytics elements like database systems, social networking, text mining and data mining
+• Explores the economic, ethical, policy and political effects of technical data analytics elements.

-• Requires you to think about the relationship between analytics and information lifecycle stages, including collection, curation and transformation
+• Requires you to think about the relationship between analytics and information lifecycle stages.

 Group of people sitting down, meeting and talking, looking at iPad screen.